US Army Corps of Engineers 785-658-2551

 Cedar Point: Closed

 Minooka: West Ramp: Unadvised access.
 Dock is high/dry, Middle Ramp: Unadvised access.
-Dock is high/dry, East Ramp: The south lane only has adequate depth for most average fishing boats.
-Dock is high/dry and the north lane is silted in.
+Dock is high/dry, East Ramp: The ramp is unusable until water levels come back up a couple of feet.

 Spillway: Poured 20 yards to the low water lane on April 1st, 2014.
 A new dock was installed in October 2014 and there is still adequate depth for mooring boats.
 This low water lane has deep water and good access.
 This may be the primary ramp for many anglers to use this year.